 While an entire class of assets is virtually locked out for young investors that don’t qualify as accredited investors, the answer has to be to pure democratized investments, right?
 Blockchain-backed Initial Coin Offerings (ICO’s) give access to virtually everybody to invest money in new ventures.
 The decentralized lack of institutional control was the key selling point of the 2017 ICO craze and how some made millions through investing in some of these select platforms… And subsequently how so many lost money when that bubble popped.

 While blockchain has it’s uses and potential, the lack of due diligence and an objective, independent assessment of ICO’s makes this more akin to gambling.
-What the cryptocurrency craze among millenials in 2017 taught us was that there is a clear demand for technology platforms that make investing easy while being less volatile.
+What the cryptocurrency craze among millennials in 2017 taught us was that there is a clear demand for technology platforms that make investing easy while being less volatile.

 Online Real Estate Platforms: The Millennial Goldilocks Investment

 Online real estate investment platforms, particularly those offering low investment minimums can be the perfect fit for the discerning millennial investor.
 Streitwise satisfies millennial appetites for real estate investing with only a $1,000 minimum investment that can be done online.
 And since real estate is generally not correlated with stock performance, millennials fearing the next stock market crash can hopefully rest a little easier.
-Since inception, Streitwise has generated 10% annualized dividends for investors making this one of the most stable investments people have made.
+Since inception, Streitwise has generated over 8% annualized dividends for investors making this one of the most stable investments people have made.

 And since millennials buy everything online – why not their financial future as well?